-- Press ⋒. - 2.
-Use ▲▼ to select an option, then press Menu OK. - Cancel-Returns to Playback without deleting the displayed image. - This Image-Deletes the image or video clip. - All Images (in Memory/on Card)-Deletes all stored images and video clips. - Format (Memory/Card)-Deletes all stored files, then formats the internal memory or memory card.
+- 1. Press 🗑. - 2.
+Use \blacktriangle to select an option, then press $\frac{Menu}{OK}$. - Cancel-Returns to Playback without deleting the displayed image. - This Image-Deletes the image or video clip. - All Except Favorites-Deletes all images except those tagged as Favorites.
+This menu option only appears if you have images tagged as Favorites (see Tagging images as Favorites on page 29). - All Images (in Memory/on Card)-Deletes all stored images and video clips. - Format (Memory/Card)-Deletes all stored files, then formats the internal memory or memory card.